 POMA focuses all of its efforts on Research & Development to make sure ropeway transport becomes a relevant, reliable, sustainable mobility solution, regardless of environment and use and independent of external factors.
 POMA technology is tried and tested and perfectly suited to regional macro-economic challenges, where mobility is key.

 From initial discussions, all POMA R&D involves significant collaboration from customers and all other industry stakeholders, which provides new perspectives.
-As Jean Souchal, Chairman of the Board of POMA says, “Collective intelligence enables us to be even more virtuous.”
+At POMA we consider that collective intelligence enables us to be even more virtuous.

 Products and services